clue2solve/pinecone-java-client/Readme.md

 ### Contributing
 Contributions to the Pinecone Java Client are welcome!
-Please read our contributing guidelines to get started.

 ## License
 This project is licensed under MIT License.